ROCm/omniperf/src/docs/introduction.md

 ## Scope

-MI Performance Profiler ([Omniperf](https://github.com/AMDResearch/omniperf)) is a system performance profiling tool for Machine Learning/HPC workloads running on AMD MI GPUs.
+MI Performance Profiler ([Omniperf](https://github.com/AMDResearch/omniperf)) is a system performance profiling tool for Machine Learning/HPC workloads running on AMD Instinct (tm) Accelerators.
 It is currently built on top of the [ROC Profiler](https://github.com/ROCm-Developer-Tools/rocprofiler) to monitor hardware performance counters.
-The Omniperf tool primarily targets MI100 and MI200 silicon.
-Development is in progress to support MI300 and NAVI GPUs.
+The Omniperf tool primarily targets accelerators in the MI100 and MI200 families.
+Development is in progress to support MI300 and Radeon (tm) RDNA (tm) GPUs.

 ## Features

-The Omniperf tool performs system profiling based on all approved hardware counters for MI200.
+The Omniperf tool performs system profiling based on all available hardware counters for the target accelerator.
 It provides high level performance analysis features including System Speed-of-Light, IP block Speed-of-Light, Memory Chart Analysis, Roofline Analysis, Baseline Comparisons, and more...

 Both command line analysis and GUI analysis are supported.

 Detailed Feature List:
+- MI100 support
 - MI200 support
-- MI100 support
 - Standalone GUI Analyzer
 - Grafana/MongoDB GUI Analyzer
 - Dispatch Filtering